 Outlines current Minnesota AIS laws and recommendations.
 Includes photographs and information to help identify AIS.

-A two-sided card that lists the steps boaters can take to prevent the spread of aquatic invasive species.
+Two-sided cards that list the steps recreational users can take to prevent the spread of aquatic invasive species.

 Water-resistant and durable wallet-sized identification cards with color photos, keys to identification, spread prevention tips, and how to report a suspect AIS.
 Seventeen species cards, like the Starry Stonewort WATCH card, are available.